-Now is the time to submit your best work to the scrutiny of your fellow professionals.
-Consider what you want to enter and get it prepared.
+You are invited to submit your best work to the scrutiny of your fellow professionals in the chapter's 2015-2016 Summit Competition for Technical Communication.
+Now is the time to consider what you want to enter and get it prepared.
 See the Competition website for

 - Competition Entry Forms